dxwc/turk-system/phase_I_report/phase_I_report.md

 1. Visitor follow login button/link present on most page views including main
-2. If the account was submittd to be cancelled it will display account has been terminated
+2. If the account was submitted to be canceled it will display account has been terminated

+### Use Case: Bid on any demand with promised timeline and money
+#### Brief Description

++ Developer bids on any demand posted by a client.

+#### Initial Step-By-Step Description

+1. Developer follows login button/link present on most page views including main
+2. Developer searches list of demands
+3. Developer finds demand that matches his desired timeline and money
+4. Developer bids on chosen demand

 ##3.2 Supplementary Requirements